EolnMsuk/SkipCord-2/README.md

   - 2nd violation the user is timed out for a short period (e.g., 60 seconds).
   - 3rd+ violations have longer timeouts (e.g., 300 seconds).

+- **VC Join/Leave Logging & Welcome Messages**:
+  - Logs when users join or leave the Streaming VC with timestamps.
+  - Sends a welcome message (and a DM with rules) when a new member joins the server.

+- **Activity Logging**:
+  - Logs all major events (e.g., command executions, user join/leave, moderation actions) both to a log file and to the command window.

 - **Sound Effect**:
   - Plays a configured audio file (e.g., `skip.mp3`) in the Streaming VC whenever one of the stream control commands is executed.

-- **Activity Logging**:
-  - Logs all major events (e.g., command executions, user join/leave, moderation actions) both to a log file and to the command window.

 - **Help Menu**:
   - Periodically sends a help menu in the command channel displaying key commands.